Showing 1 - 1 OF 1

 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

-The Andrew Rader US Army Health Clinic provides routine primary care for all eligible beneficiaries.
+The Andrew Rader US Army Health Clinic can be reached at 833-853-1392, and they provide routine primary care for all eligible beneficiaries.
 Priority is given to those enrolled in TRICARE Prime with active duty military having first priority, Family members of active duty second priority and Retirees and their Family members as space permits.

 Specialty services available at the Andrew Rader US Army Health Clinic are as follows: